 Massively Parallel Sequencing Facility

 Next generation sequencing (also known as deep sequencing or high throughput sequencing) enables researchers to sequence as much as an entire human or mouse genome with greater than 50 fold coverage.
 A single run on the Illumina HiSeq 1500 can sequence over 350 billion bases of DNA.
-It can be used for genome wide DNA sequencing, RNA-seq, ChIP-Seq, methylation sequencing, metagenomics, exome sequencing, amplicon sequencing, and microRNA sequencing.
 All Massively Parallel Sequencing projects are reviewed using an integrated approach to experimental design, workflow, and sample collection in collaboration with the UVM Bioinformatics Core Facilities to ensure high quality, statistically relevant results.

 - Experimental Design Consultation